What Is The Hook in Sports Betting?

 A hook in sports betting — more commonly called "the hook" — is the name for the last half point of a non-whole number spread.
 So if a team is a 3.5-point underdog, the last 0.5 points is considered "the hook."

-Why would you ever reference this half-point?
+Of course, a team cannot win or lose by a half-point.
+So why would you ever reference this half-point?
 Let's dive in.

-What Is a Hook in Sports Betting?
+What Is "The Hook" in Sports Betting?

 As such, the following phrases are fairly common regarding the hook: